grammy-jiang/docker-radiance/README.md

   ```

 ## Notice
-1. Let debian choose the fastest mirror to update and install packages, by using `http://httpredir.debian.org/debian` in `/etc/apt/sources.list`.
+1. Use debian mirror to accelerate `apt update`, you can let debian choose the fastest mirror to update and install packages, by using `http://httpredir.debian.org/debian` in `/etc/apt/sources.list`, or specified by yourself.
+2. The full package of Radiance is really large (more then 170MB), it takes me more than 90 minutes to download.
+It is STRONGLY recommanded downloading the package outside the docker and use `COPY` to copy into image.

 ## Related Links:
 - [Radiance WWW Server](http://radsite.lbl.gov/radiance/HOME.html)